rsyncOSX/rsyncuidocs/content/en/blog/Menuapp.md

 ### RsyncUI menu bar app

 **Not yet released as beta**.
-I am uncertain about the exact release date, but if you are interested in testing the app, please contact me via email.
+Having been away from my residence for approximately ten days.
+I anticipate returning home on Sunday, October 5th, and will commence more testing of the menu application upon my return.
+The core code, model, and process code of the application have been extensively validated.
+Development efforts have primarily focused on the user interface, and additional testing is required before the release of a beta version.

 I have commenced the development of a menu bar version of RsyncUI.
 The primary objective of this application is to remain on the menu bar and provide effortless access to data synchronization.